papiodesu/leptos_book/src/async/11_suspense.md

 }
 view! {
     <Await
-        // "future」 provides the 「Future" to be resolved future=fetch_monkeys(3)
+        // "future" provides the "Future" to be resolved future=fetch_monkeys(3)
         // the data is bound to whatever variable name you provide let:data